pivotal/docs-tap/getting-started.md

     tanzu apps workload tail tanzu-java-web-app --since 10m --timestamp
     ```

-8. After the workload is built and running, you can view the web-app in your browser.
-View the URL of the web-app by running the command below, and then press **ctrl-click** on the
+8. After the workload is built and running, you can view the Web App in your browser.
+View the URL of the Web App by running the command below, and then press **ctrl-click** on the
 Workload Knative Services URL at the bottom of the command output.

     ```